The

 beamwidth, and off-pointing), another means to minimize

-desensitization and/or distortion may result - in which case
+distortion may result - in which case neither audio filtering or

-filtering or the use of subcarriers may help much!
+the use of subcarriers may help much!
+Assuming that the

-the frequency spectra of such interference is typically very
+since the frequency spectra of such interference is typically

 The individual frequency components in the hum (or buzz) from